 RSA Hornet: For the lack of power (considering it still is very powerful), the lows are not as strong as the ones above.
 Also mids are weaker than both above.
 Timbre and highs are still better on the Hornet compared to the Corda’s.
-But really the lack in power is that much evident.
+But really the lack of power is that much evidence.

-Ibasso Toucan: Although the lows and body are close to what the Corda’s can offer, this however sounds thin especially on the high mids and above.
+- Ibasso Toucan: Although the lows and body are close to what the Corda can offer, this however sounds thin especially on the high mids and above.
 It sounds thin compared to even the Hornet.
 This lacks body even compared to the Hornet.
 Balanced would be interesting though.

 The last three are almost equal footing honestly.
 Unfair for the Protector because not balanced mode and unfair to P51 because this is definitely not an IEM.

-It was a shame I was already too tired to try out different DAP’s… I will have to probably request favors to try and setup a DAP match up of some sort or a loaner program.
+It was a shame I was already too tired to try out different DAPs… I will have to probably request favors to try and set up a DAP match up of some sort of a loaner program.